gracehikes/proj_dating_essays_tSNE_clusters/README.md

 # Results
+It appeared men and women write in very similar manner for their dating self-summaries.
+There were any clear clusters that could be visualized by age of the dating singles.
+For pet preference, I also did not see separate clusters for dog-lovers versus cat-lovers.

 The longer the essay snippets used to generate embeddings, the closer the visualized data points start to merge to one another as shown in the diagrams below.
-The ability to see clusters (if any) appeared to favor shorter essay lengths.
-There were not clear clusters that could be visualized by age of the dating customer.
-For gender and pet preference, I also did not find clear and distinct clusters by those dating app user features.
+The ability to see clusters (if any) favored shorter essay lengths.

 <p align="center">
   <img src="https://github.com/gracehikes/proj_dating_essays_tSNE_clusters/blob/main/images/tSNE%20visual%20cluster%20by%20age.png" width=95%>